-25 years ago the Arturo Cuéllar-Nathan art dealing business was founded.
-Since then it has maintained its specialism in discovering and dealing Master drawings, in particular from the fifteenth to the end of the twentieth century – from Rembrandt to Cézanne and to de Staël.
-Arturo and his wife Corinne Cuéllar-Nathan’s enthusiasm for art dealing has always been guided by their love for uncovering art as well as their commitment to continuing the great family tradition of art dealing.
+27 years ago the Arturo Cuéllar-Nathan art dealing business was founded.
+Since then it has maintained its specialty in discovering and dealing with Master drawings and paintings, in particular from the fifteenth to the end of the twentieth century – from Rembrandt to Cézanne and to de Staël.

 In recent years the Cuéllar-Nathans have advised private collectors and public institutions.
-Arturo and Corinne have sold art internationally to most major museums and have been lucky enough to accompany and advice many prestigious collectors in building their personal collections.
-Thus, Corinne and Arturo have had the privilege of working with many significant public institutions, including the Metropolitan Museum of Art in New York, the J. Paul Getty Museum in Los Angeles, the Uffizi in Florence, the Courtauld Institute of Art in London and the Louvre Museum in Paris.
+The firm has sold art internationally to most major museums and has been honnored to accompany and advice many prestigious collectors in building their personal collections.
+Thus, Art Cuéllar-Nathan have had the privilege of working with many significant public institutions, including the National Gallery of Art Washington, Metropolitan Museum of Art in New York, the J. Paul Getty Museum in Los Angeles, the Uffizi in Florence, the Courtauld Institute of Art in London and the Louvre Museum in Paris.

-What interests the Cuéllar-Nathans in particular, is not just nurturing their own passion for art, but sharing this with other avid art enthusiasts.
+The interest of Art Cuéllar-Nathan in particular, is not just nurturing their passion for art, but sharing this with other avid art enthusiasts.
 For this reason, they have been successful in encouraging young people to become involved in art collecting – proving that this does not always need huge funds to initiate.